faircloth-lab/protocols/protocols-computer/analysis/analysis-cactus.rst

    .. code-block:: bash

-    toil ssh-cluster -z us-east-1a faircloth-test
+    toil ssh-cluster -z us-east-1a faircloth-cactus

 #.
-We need to install cactus and whatnot on the "leader" image:
+Once logged into the leader node, we need to install cactus and some helper programs on the "leader":

    .. code-block:: bash